Major US Bridge Collapses As Cargo Ship Plows Into Pylon - UrduPoint

 Six people -- all members of a nighttime construction crew repairing potholes on the Francis Scott Key Bridge -- were missing, officials said.

+Maryland Governor Wes Moore said Monday afternoon the scene was "still very much an active search and rescue mission," nearly 15 hours after the 1:30 am (0530 GMT) disaster.

+"There's not a single resource that we will hold off on deploying," he told reporters.

-Maryland Governor Wes Moore told reporters that quick thinking by authorities once the ship issued a Mayday call allowed officials to stop vehicles from going onto the bridge.
+Moore said that quick thinking by authorities once the ship issued a Mayday call allowed them to stop vehicles from driving onto the bridge.

 "We're thankful that between the Mayday and the collapse that we had officials who were able to begin to stop the flow of traffic," Moore said.
 "These people are heroes.
 They saved lives last night."